Wallyvg/vgcorp-website/README.md

-VG Corp (Pty) Ltd
-Strategic Digital Portfolio & Automation

-VG Corp (Pty) Ltd is a South African holding company specializing in the development and management of high-growth digital ecosystems.
-We bridge the gap between complex technology and consumer utility through intelligent automation, retail data intelligence, and wellness-driven digital products.

-Registration Number: 2025/519458/07

-Country of Domicile: South Africa

-🚀 Active Portfolio
-1. Nexus
-"One Platform.
-Many Agents.
-Real Work."
-Nexus is the central powerhouse of the ecosystem.
-It serves as an enterprise-grade hub for autonomous digital agents and automation workflows, designed to handle high-level execution with neural intelligence.

-Core Colors: Nexus Blue (#2563EB), Electric Violet (#7C3AED), and Neural Teal (#22D3EE).

-2. PriceSmart
-Retail Intelligence & Data Aggregation
-A subscription-based platform providing deep-dive insights into the South African consumer market.
-PriceSmart aggregates retail data to empower smarter purchasing decisions and inventory tracking.

-Core Flow: Welcome → Subscription Choice → Location-Based Specials → Grocery Management.

-3. Aquavra
-Wellness & Mobility Ecosystem
-Aquavra focuses on the "Living" side of the portfolio, producing professional-grade digital products, travel planners, and fitness resources centered on hydration and functional mobility.

-Identity: Emerald Greens and Deep Teals (#2f9660, #057ba8).

-4. WildPath
-Premium Travel Discovery
-A dedicated mobile application designed to connect international travelers with verified South African tour operators, ensuring safety and quality in the local tourism sector.

-🛠 Tech Stack & Infrastructure
-Frameworks: Flutter, Firebase.

-Development: VS Code Environment.

-Version Control: GitHub Managed.

-Transaction Security: PCI-DSS Compliant Secure Gateways (ZAR).

-📬 Contact & Administration
-For corporate inquiries, financial matters, or legal documentation:

-Director: Corrie van Greune | Email: corrie@vgcorp.co.za

-Accountant & Information Officer: Wally van Greune | Email: wally@vgcorp.co.za

-Mobile: +27 82 876 4974

-© 2026 VG Corp (Pty) Ltd. Registered in South Africa.
-All transactions are processed in South African Rand (ZAR).
+# VG Corp (Pty) Ltd

+VG Corp (Pty) Ltd is a South African holding company that owns and manages a portfolio of independent brands focused on simplifying everyday living.

+Each brand operates autonomously with its own platform, customer base, and legal framework, while VG Corp provides strategic oversight, governance, and brand alignment.

+---

+## 🏢 Company Information

+**Registered Name:** VG Corp (Pty) Ltd
+**Registration Number:** 2025/519458/07
+**Country of Domicile:** South Africa

+VG Corp does not directly sell products or services.
+All commercial activities are conducted through its individual brands.

+---

+## 🌍 Active Portfolio

+### PriceSmart
+**Retail Data Aggregation Platform**

+A South African subscription-based application that aggregates retail pricing and promotional data to help consumers make more informed purchasing decisions.

+- Non-purchasing platform
+- Data-driven insights
+- Subscription-based model

+---

+### Zalvory
+**Lifestyle & E-commerce Brand**

+An independent online retail brand operating on its own platform, offering curated lifestyle and consumer products.

+- Operates independently
+- Own Terms & Conditions and payment systems
+- External website

+---

+### Aquavra
+**Wellness & Lifestyle Brand**

+A wellness-focused brand offering hydration, travel, and performance-based lifestyle products and digital resources.

+- Independent platform
+- Separate legal and commercial structure

+---

+### WildPath
+**Travel Discovery Platform (In Development)**

+A South African travel application connecting travellers with verified local operators across all nine provinces.

+- Platform-based model (not a tour operator)
+- PayFast payment integration (10% / 90% split)
+- Safety-focused features including SOS and operator verification

+---

+## 📁 Repository Purpose

+This repository hosts the **VG Corp holding company website**, which:

+- Presents the portfolio of brands
+- Provides high-level brand information
+- Links to external platforms and applications
+- Supports SEO and digital presence

+This repository does **not** include:

+- Payment systems
+- E-commerce functionality
+- Mobile app source code
+- Brand-specific legal agreements

+---

+## ⚠️ Important Notes

+- Each brand operates independently and maintains its own legal documentation.
+- VG Corp does not act as a retailer, travel agent, or service provider.
+- External platforms are linked for convenience and operate under their own terms.

+---

+## 📬 Contact

+For corporate or administrative enquiries:

+**Director:** Wally van Greune
+**Email:** wallyvg@mweb.co.za
+**Mobile:** +27 82 876 4974

+---

+© VG Corp (Pty) Ltd. Registered in South Africa.